X

 Open Access

 • The Es layer is a thin layer that concentrates metallic ions in the mesosphere and lower thermosphere (MLT) region.
 When it occurs, it can affect the performance of the Global Navigation Satellite System and high/very high frequency (HF/VHF) radio communications.
-Previous studies mainly focu on the one-dimensional structure of Es layer in the vertical direction, however, the horizontal structure of Es layers has not yet been fully understood due to the limitation of observations.
-This study investigated the horizontal structure of Es layers using amateur radio data in the European sector during the 2020 summer.
-The statistical analysis results show that the horizontal structure of Es layer is mainly elongated in the east-west direction.
-In addition, we also investigated the dynamics of the Es layers.
-The Es layer primarily propagates in the northeast-southwest direction with a speed of 50-200 m/s.
-The results provide us a way for obtaining the horizontal structure and dynamic features of Es layers, which benefits us better understand the formation and evolution of Es layers.
+Previous studies mainly focused on the one-dimensional structure of Es layer in the vertical direction.
+However, due to the limitation of observations, the horizontal structure of Es layers is not yet fully understood.
+This study investigated the horizontal structure of Es layers using amateur radio data in the European sector during the summer of 2020.
+Statistical analysis shows that the horizontal structure of Es layer is mainly elongated in the east−west direction.
+In addition, we investigated the dynamics of the Es layers, which primarily propagates in the northeast−southwest direction with a speed of 50−200 m/s.
+The results provide us a way for obtaining the horizontal structure and dynamic features of Es layers, which can help improve our understanding of the formation and evolution of Es layers.

 • loading